PedroMagar/MISA-I/README.md

 The architecture will consist of 16 registers while 8 are addressable at a time.
 Since 8-bit instruction is too little to hold two full addresses for an 8-register architecture without compromising instruction size, the instruction will specify the Rd (register destiny) while Rs (register source) will be relative to it, this switch will be made through SRB operation.
 Characteristics:
 - Two addresses architecture.
+- One register for the path (address register).
 - 16 registers: split in sets of 4, the instruction field in SRB will determine which set is to be used.
 - SRB will match the register bank accordingly:
 	- 00: Will use the default register bank, r7-r4 and r3-r0.